crastinus/cpp_rest/README.md

 Function set\_clock doesn't return any object.
 Rest method for this function will be return 201 code if exception doesn't thrown.

-Service allow you to define handler for this rest methods as
+Library allow you to define handler for this rest methods as

     handler = root(BufferType, "api",
                    prefix("clock",